xrootd/xrootd-pgintegrity/README.md

 would also fail.

 nomissing
-This option requires the files containing the CRC32C values to exist for previously existing datafiles.
-If they do not an error will be returned when tyring to open the datafile.
-Conversely, the default behaviour if a CRC file does not exist is that CRC values will not be written or verfieid as the datafile is accessed.
+This option requires the files containing the CRC32C values to exist for previously existing datafiles with non-zero length.
+If the tag file does not exist an error will be returned.
+The default behaviour if a CRC file does not exist for an existing datafile is that CRC values will not be written or verfieid as the datafile is accessed.
 If CRC values are requested they will be calculated from the data currently in the datafile.
+In either case, empty datafiles which are opened with create or truncation will have their tag files created if needed.

 space=name
 The Oss space name to be used for the files containing the CRC32C values.